8sun/opencart-html-helper/README.md

 </tr>
 </tbody></table>

-A full list of the features you can find in Yii2 reference: http://www.yiiframework.com/doc-2.0/yii-helpers-html.html
+A full list of the features you can find on Yii2 reference: http://www.yiiframework.com/doc-2.0/yii-helpers-html.html

 However, please note that given classes do not have all the features!